 If you want to know what being tenacious and invested look like, then look no further than the Boys and Girls Club of Detroit Lake’s (BGCDL) new facility.
 It is an example of how dedicated leaders from the club rallied a community together to raise $6.5 million, and how Bremer became the spark that ignited the project.

 Building a new facility has been on the top of Patrick Petermann’s list for over a decade.
-Patrick has been the execute director of BGCDL since 2005.
+Patrick has been the executive director of BGCDL since 2005.
 The club offers many enriching after-school and summer programs to help school-aged children build self-esteem and succeed academically, socially and civically.

 “Our old facility was 12,000 square feet.
 We had a daily attendance of 148 kids, including 20 staff, so it was a tight fit.
 And because BGCDL kept getting bigger, the old facility was no longer conducive to what we are trying to accomplish,” Patrick explained.
 They needed a much larger facility.